Your Wealth. Your Duty. Your Account.

 Set your evening charity intention

-Set a morning and evening charity intention with + Add.
-When you actually give, tap − Paid to record the donation.
-Your 7-day streak strip shows consistency — tap a red dot to backfill a missed day.
-A dua appears after each contribution.
+Your 7-day streak strip shows your consistency.
+Tap a red dot to backfill a missed day.
+A dua appears after each contribution as a blessed reminder.

 Current nisab thresholds based on metal prices